Your Guide To Finding The Best Rain Jackets In Australia

 • Gore-Tex or equivalent Membrane

-• DWR coating or sustainable equivalent
+• PFAS-free DWR coating

 • 2.5L Fabric or higher